The Essex County Jail is an abandoned jail in Newark, New Jersey. The long-neglected facility was constructed in 1837 and closed in 1971.

 The jail, located away from the courthouse and at the weigh-lock of the newly opened Morris Canal, was completed in 1837.
 1 It included a narrow two-story brownstone building, which later became the east wing, and the warden’s house.

 The plan of the jail was a large square with interior courtyards partly surrounded by a 12-foot-high brownstone wall.
 1 Initially, the wall only enclosed the southern half of the block.

 In 1890, the Newark firm of Messrs.
-Staehlin & Steiger were hired to construct a west wing for the jail.
-1 The two-story building they designed necessitated the removal of the west and north walls of the original prison, which were replaced by cast iron columns.
+Staehlin & Steiger was hired to construct a west wing for the jail.
+1 The two-story building they designed necessitated the removal of the west and north walls of the original prison, which was replaced by cast-iron columns.
 Work on the new addition was finished in 1891.

 Gustavus Staehlin designed a new two-story wing for women and children in 1895.
 1 The addition consisted of 82 cells constructed of sheet metal and included baths, a small hospital for women, a juvenile ward with a hospital ward, and a laundry.
 Before the construction of the wing, children were confined together with adult inmates, as were witnesses.

 The vacant northern half of the block, adjacent to the Morris Canal, was acquired and the 12-foot-high brownstone wall extended to enclose the entire block.
 1 Two openings were provided, at Wilsey Street where prisoners were removed from the paddy wagons, and at Newark Street, where coal deliveries were made for the power plant.
 The openings were secured by heavy sliding steel doors.